takumihoriba/Team-Management/client/README.md

 # Frontend

+## Set Up

+First of all ensure you have Node and Npm.
+To double check this, just run the commands `node -v` and `npm -v`.
+If not present, ensure you install them before moving onto the next steps.

-The frontend is built with Vite and TypeScript.
-To run for the first time, run:
+The frontend development environment was configured with Vite and the frontend itself is React with TypeScript.
+Cd into the Frontend folder and then run the following commands:

 ``` shell
 npm install
 npm run dev
 ```

-From then on `npm run dev` will run the server for the frontend.
+Once the npm packages are installed, `npm run dev` should be sufficient to run the application.

 The frontend is also integrated with Storybook which is designed to allow us to separately visualize and observe each component that we build.